enrico-sorcinelli/taxonomies-sortable/README.md

 ## `taxonomies_sortables_admin_settings`

-Filter allowing to set display or not plugin settings page in the administration.
+Filter allowing to display or not the plugin settings page in the administration.

 ```php
 apply_filters( 'taxonomies_sortables_admin_settings', boolean $display )